Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Experiments

 \subsection{Experimental Results}

-\tinytit{Main Results} Table~\ref{tab:main_table} reports the performance of \ours on four KB-VQA benchmarks: E-VQA, InfoSeek, OVEN, and ViQuAE.
-In this setting, we compare the original zero-shot MLLM, where retrieved passages are appended as context, with the same model augmented with \ours, where relevant textual and visual evidence is highlighted.
+\tinytit{Main Results} Table~\ref{tab:main_table} reports the performance of \ours on E-VQA, InfoSeek, OVEN, and ViQuAE.
+For each backbone, we compare the original zero-shot retrieval-augmented MLLM, where all retrieved passages are appended to the input context, with the same model augmented with \ours, which refines both visual and textual evidence before answer generation.

-Across all benchmarks and model scales, \ours consistently improves performance.
-Gains are particularly pronounced on InfoSeek and ViQuAE, where highlighting relevant multimodal evidence improves reasoning over retrieved knowledge.
-For example, on InfoSeek, Qwen2-VL-2B improves from $5.4$ to $10.3$, while InternVL3.5-4B increases from $28.9$ to $33.2$.
-Similarly, on ViQuAE, InternVL3.5-4B improves from $36.4$ to $45.6$, and Qwen3-VL-8B rises from $43.7$ to $51.0$.
+Across all model families, scales, and benchmarks, \ours consistently improves performance.
+The largest average gains are observed for Qwen2-VL-7B and Qwen2-VL-2B, which improve by $+12.5$ and $+11.5$ points, respectively. \ours also yields substantial improvements for Qwen2.5-VL-3B ($+9.9$) and Qwen2.5-VL-7B ($+7.9$), demonstrating that the benefits of multimodal evidence refinement are not restricted to a specific architecture.
+The improvements are particularly pronounced on benchmarks requiring effective reasoning over retrieved knowledge.
+For instance, Qwen2-VL-7B improves from $11.1$ to $30.5$ on OVEN and from $33.0$ to $50.6$ on ViQuAE.
+Gains also remain consistent for~larger models, with InternVL3.5-38B increasing from $34.1$ to $37.3$ on average.

-Importantly, these improvements also hold for larger MLLMs.
-For instance, InternVL3.5-38B improves from $34.1$ to $37.5$ on average across benchmarks.
-Overall, average gains range from $+1.1$ to $+5.3$ depending on the considered MLLM, demonstrating that explicitly highlighting query-relevant textual and visual evidence consistently improves KB-VQA performance without requiring additional training or architectural modifications.
+Overall, the average improvement ranges from $+3.1$ to $+12.5$ points across the evaluated models, showing that attention-guided evidence highlighting is a general and robust mechanism, yielding consistent and substantial accuracy gains regardless of backbone capacity.

-\tit{Qualitative Results} Fig.~\ref{fig:qualitatives} presents qualitative examples of \ours on questions from E-VQA.
-The method reliably identifies the precise image region containing the object referenced in the question, while in the retrieved textual context, it highlights the sentence that directly provides the answer, demonstrating the effectiveness of \ours in highlighting the relevant multimodal evidence.
+Fig.~\ref{fig:qual_long} presents qualitative examples of \ours on E-VQA.
+As shown, the method reliably identifies the precise image region containing the object referenced in the question, while in the retrieved textual context, it highlights the sentence that directly provides the answer, demonstrating the effectiveness of \ours in highlighting the relevant multimodal evidence.